InfiniteLibrary/infinite-electron/README.md

 # infinite-electron
-An Electron based reader for Project Gutenberg books.
+An [Electron](http://electron.atom.io/)-based cross-platform desktop reader for free ebooks (EPUB) from Project Gutenberg and [Unglue.it](https://unglue.it).
+The InfiniteLibrary team has grown out of two [Codex Hackathons](http://codexhackathon.com/).

+## Stretch goals

+- Add your own DRM-free ebooks.
+- Make print copies

 ## Installation
 If you don't have yarn, see https://yarnpkg.com/en/docs/install.